thoitran03/bimm143/README.md

-# Bimm143
+# BIMM 143

-Classwork for BIMM143 Fall 24 at UC San Diego
+Classwork for BIMM 143 Fall 24 at UC San Diego